What is a Therapeutic HIV Vaccine?

 - When available, a therapeutic HIV vaccine will be given to people with HIV to improve the body’s immune response to the virus.

-- Currently, no HIV vaccine of any kind has been approved by the U.S. Food and Drug Administration (FDA), but scientists are pursuing innovative strategies to design an HIV vaccine.
-You must be enrolled in a clinical trial to receive a therapeutic HIV vaccine (see more details below).
+- Currently, no HIV vaccine of any kind has been approved by the U.S. Food and Drug Administration (FDA), but scientists are actively pursuing new approaches.
+Therapeutic HIV vaccines are only available through a clinical trial.

-- Researchers are exploring therapeutic HIV vaccines to achieve HIV remission or a functional cure, keeping viral load suppressed without the need for antiretroviral therapy (ART).
+- Researchers are exploring therapeutic HIV vaccines to achieve HIV remission or a functional cure, keeping viral load suppressed without the need for antiretroviral therapy.

 What is a therapeutic HIV vaccine?

-A therapeutic HIV vaccine is a vaccine that is designed to improve the body’s immune response to HIV in a person who already has HIV.
+A therapeutic HIV vaccine is a vaccine that is designed to improve the body’s immune response to HIV in people who already have the virus.

 In 2012, a therapeutic HIV vaccine called Vacc-4x showed that it may be possible to teach the immune system to control HIV in some people with HIV and reduce their viral load.

-- Slow down the progress of HIV infection in people with HIV.
+- Slow down the progression of HIV in people with the virus

-As an added benefit, a therapeutic HIV vaccine may also make it less likely that a person with HIV could transmit HIV to others.
+As an added benefit, a therapeutic HIV vaccine may also make it less likely that a person with HIV could transmit it to others.

 Are there any FDA-approved therapeutic HIV vaccines?